 INTJ personality types are masterminds because they spend their lives studying people as self-proclaimed social scientists.
-Often, some early life disempowerment serves as a catalyst for INTJs to gain a sense of power in their later years.
-Whereas other personality types might accept whatever fate life dispenses, INTJs have a relentless desire to regain any and all power taken from them in childhood, because of their introversion and sensitivity.
+Some early life disempowerment often catalyzes INTJs to gain a sense of power in their later years.
+Whereas other personality types might accept whatever fate life dispenses, INTJs have a relentless desire to regain any power taken from them in childhood because of their introversion and sensitivity.

 In this vein, INTJs have been labeled ruthless.

 People with the INTJ personality type are ruthless when analyzing the usefulness of methods or ideas.
 While some other types would happily accept the argument that things have always been done this way, INTJs would question and challenge the existing procedures.
 This makes them efficient and impartial decision-makers, often at a very young age.

 These early childhood experiences motivate INTJs to become world-class strategists.

 Truity (n.d.) postulated that:

 INTJs are perceptive about systems and strategy and often understand the world as a chess board to be navigated.
 They want to know how systems work and how events proceed: the INTJ usually has a unique ability to foresee logical outcomes.
 They enjoy applying themselves to a project or idea in depth and putting in concentrated effort to achieve their goals.

 Some mastermind characterizations against INTJs are that they are often viewed as villains in cartoons and entertainment.
 Hoover (2020) suggested that the fictional Joker was the epitome of an INTJ when he stated:

 Many of his schemes to kill Batman revolve around convoluted, detailed plans that could only be done by an INTJ.
 INTJs are known for their decisive nature, imagination, and ability to create.
 Joker is the type of man who knows exactly what he wants and will not stop until he gets it, which shows that even the most positive traits have their dark side.